 You need to move from Thailand or somewhere else to Malaysia?
 Siam Relocation’s professional team helps you cope with all your logistic and relocation needs.
-Our knowledge and experience in this domain give us credit to handle your move.
+We can be your mover in Malaysia thanks to our knowledge and experience in this domain give us credit to handle your move.
 In this article, you will find reliable information about the customs, the best methods of transportation, our best services and about your future life in Malaysia.

 Customs are inevitable when you travel or ship your goods from a country to another.
 You have to go through them and clear your goods.
 Of course, SIAM Relocation knows perfectly this process and can offer you to deal with customs.

 When you enter Malaysia, you will have to go through a custom check process for which you need to be prepared.
 Here is all the paperwork you need to prepare in order to pass through customs when importing your household goods:

 - The airway bill or the Ocean Bill of Lading

 - A copy of your detailed packing list

 - A copy of the owner’s passport, with photograph

 - A copy of work permit or of a letter of employer in Malaysia

 - A Customs form No.1 where you declare the goods you want to import